pulumi/foundational-training/module-05-policy-as-code/slides/slides.md

 # Enforcement Levels

-- `Disabled`: Do not run.
+- `Disabled`: Do not run
-- `Advisory`: Validate, print warning and always return zero.
+- `Advisory`: Validate, print warning, and always return zero
-- `Mandatory`: Validate, print error, and return non-zero on failure.
+- `Mandatory`: Validate, print error, and return non-zero on failure
-- `Remediate`: Transform the resource to try fix the issue, validate, print error and return non-zero on failure.
+- `Remediate`: Transform the resource to try fix the issue, validate, print error and return non-zero on failure
 - Can set a global default, or level per-policy

 ---